-To set up a send to an external device (digital sends/returns only):
+To set up a send to an external digital device (digital sends/returns only):

 - 1 Choose Setups > Playback Engine and click Other Options. - 2 Do one of the following: - If the external device is connected to the S/PDIF RCA jacks, deselect S/PDIF Mirroring.
 (When S/PDIF Mirroring is on, digital output at the S/PDIF RCA jacks exactly mirrors the output of analog Channels 1-2.)
-If you disable S/PDIF Mirroring, you must reset I/O labels to reflect this change.
-See "Resetting Hardware I/O Labels" on page 42. - If the external device is connected to the Optical ports, choose a format (most likely S/PDIF for an effects device) from the Optical Format pop-up menu. - 3 Choose Internal from the Sync Mode pop-up menu (in most cases). - 4 Click OK.
+If you disable S/PDIF Mirroring, you must reconfigure your I/O Setup to reflect this change.
+Refer to the Pro Tools Reference Guide for details on using the I/O Setup dialog to do this. - If the external device is connected to the Optical ports, choose a format (most likely S/PDIF for an effects device) from the Optical Format pop-up menu. - 3 Choose Internal from the Sync Mode pop-up menu (in most cases). - 4 Click OK.

-You can also label the inputs and outputs you are using in Pro Tools LE to quickly identify them as inserts or sends when working in a session.
+You can use the I/O Setup dialog (Setups > I/O Setup) to label the inputs and outputs you are using in Pro Tools LE and identify them as inserts or sends when working in a session.
+Refer to the Pro Tools Reference Guide for details.